patchew-project/qemu/docs/devel/index.rst

 Developer Information
 ---------------------

-This section of the manual documents various parts of the internals of QEMU.
-You only need to read it if you are interested in reading or modifying QEMU's source code.
+This section of the manual documents some of QEMU's development practises, and various internals of QEMU.
+These documents are particularly useful for those interested in reading or modifying QEMU's source code.

 .. toctree::
    :maxdepth: 2